-models for monetary policy analysis, there is invariably a RE solution with explosive inflation.
+The argument that determinacy is not necessary for a single RE solution to be plausible has been developed by several authors over many years.^o Rather recently, Cochrane (2007) has argued that determinacy is not sufficient.
+This argument can be outlined easily and briefly, as follows.
+In the most standard class of New Keynesian models for monetary policy analysis, there is invariably an RE solution with explosive inflation.
 Such solutions are usually not considered to be contenders for describing the behavior of the economy in question; they are considered to be ruled out by the requirement of determinacy.
-But, Cochrane asks, what is the justification for that?
+But Cochrane asks, what is the justification for that?
 How does one know that a Taylor-style10 policy rule will not permit explosive inflation?
 The usual answer is that explosive solutions typically violate transversality conditions that are necessary for optimality of individuals' choices.
 But those conditions pertain to real variables, such as the stock of real money balances held, or real bonds, or capital.
 There is no such rationale for ruling out solutions in which inflation explodes.
-In Cochrane's words, "Nothing in economics rules out explosive or "non-local" nominal paths.
+In Cochrane's words, "Nothing in economics rules out explosive or 'non-local' nominal paths.
 Transversality conditions can rule out real explosions, but not nominal ones" (2007, p.
 2).
 It is my belief that this position of Cochrane's is analytically correct.
-I have disputed, however, his strongly-expressed contention that this conclusion warrants a distinctly negative evaluation of current mainstream monetary policy analysis.
-Instead, I suggest, the latter is in many cases justified by a learnability requirement of the type discussed above in Section 3.
+I have disputed, however, his strongly expressed contention that this conclusion warrants a distinctly negative evaluation of current mainstream monetary policy analysis.
+Instead, I suggest, the latter is in many cases justified by a learnability requirement of the type discussed above in Section III.

-5. Information Feasibility
+V. Information Feasibility

-Cochrane's discussion in (2007) mentions but rejects arguments based on learnability.
-He says, "... a wide variety of almost philosophical principles have been advocated to prune equilibria.
-For example, Evans and Honkapohja (2001) advocate criteria based on leastsquares (LS) learnability, and McCallum (2003) advocates a 'minimum state variable criterion,' which he relates to learnability.
+Cochrane's 2007 discussion mentions but rejects arguments based on learnability.
+He says:

+A wide variety of almost philosophical principles have been advocated to prune equilibria.
+For example, Evans and Honkapohja (2001) advocate criteria based on least-squares (LS) learnability, and McCallum (2003) advocates a "minimum state variable criterion," which he relates to learnability.
 These refinements go beyond the standard definitions of economic equilibria.
 One may argue that when a model gives multiple equilibria, we need additional selection criteria.
-I argue instead that we need a different model" (2007, p.
-44).
+I argue instead that we need a different model.11